tometo-dev/my-blogs/_posts/ci-cd-pipeline-watchtower.md

     containrrr/watchtower
 ```

 Watchtower supports many configuration options.
-I will not be going deep into watchtower; refer to their official documentation for more information.
+I will not be going deep into watchtower as their documentation explains every bits and pieces; refer to their official documentation for more information.

 - [github repo](https://github.com/containrrr/watchtower)
 - [documentation](https://containrrr.dev/watchtower/)

 ---

-Doing these, you have successfully made your CI/CD pipeline which gets updated whenever changes are pushed to the github repo.
+Doing these, you have successfully made your CI/CD pipeline which gets deployed and the container updated whenever changes are pushed to the github repo.
-The local container takes some time to update once the updated image is pushed to the registry, but setting these whole workflow is simple and works beautifully, at least for the development environment.
+The local container takes some time to update once the updated image is pushed to the registry, but setting this whole workflow is simple and works beautifully, at least for the development environment.

 ---